quebin31/preferences-helper/README.md

 ```kotlin
 implementation("com.quebin31:preferences-helper:1.0.0")
 ```

+For a comprehensive list of examples head to the [Guide](docs/guide.md).

 ## Increment counter example
 In order to see the benefits of using this library let's compare it to Preferences DataStore,